TeaFactory-Digital/tea-factory-digital-admin-frontend/docs/white-label.md

 ## Localization

-**English chrome, si/en/ta content.** The decision and its reason:
+**si/en/ta chrome, si/en/ta content.** Both halves, for different reasons:

-- Office staff work in English, so every console label is English — but resolved through `t()`, never a literal.
-That is the difference between adding Sinhala later as a **copy deliverable** and adding it as a refactor of every screen.
-  M3's leaf-entry grid, used by weighing-point staff rather than office staff, is the surface most likely to need it.
+- **The chrome ships in all three.** Every label resolved through `t()` from the start — never a literal — and that is the whole reason Sinhala and Tamil arrived as a **copy deliverable** rather than a refactor of every screen. `src/i18n/locales/` holds one table per language, and the two additions are typed `Record<TranslationKey, string>` against `en`: **a key present in English and missing from another language is a compile error**, not a screen that quietly falls back in front of a weighing-point clerk. `fallbackLng` stays as a runtime net for a build that ships anyway; it is not the guard.
 - **Editorial content is authored in all three**, driven by `config.localization.contentLanguages`, because a Sinhala supplier reading an English-only FAQ is the app failing.
 Missing translations must be visible to the editor (AC-08).

+### Choosing a language

+`LanguageSwitcher` — a three-segment pill in the topbar **and on the sign-in screen**.
+Sign-in is not a courtesy: the preference lives in `localStorage`, so it survives from whoever used the shared machine last, which means the person who most needs to change it arrives at a screen they cannot read.
+It is also the one control there that works without a session.

+Three rules the control has to hold:

+- **The options never go through `t()`.** `src/i18n/languages.ts` is the single source of truth for the labels, and they are literals on purpose.
+A picker must show every option in its own script whatever the active language is — a Tamil clerk on a Sinhala console finds the way out by recognising தமிழ், not by reading a Sinhala word for "Tamil". (`content.language.*` in the string tables is a different job and stays translated: that is for *talking about* a language in prose, where the reader's own language is the right one.)
+- **It is one tab stop, not three.** `radiogroup` semantics with a roving tabindex and wrapping arrow keys.
+Three `aria-pressed` buttons would announce as three unrelated controls in a topbar that already has several.
+- **`<html lang>` follows the choice.** Not cosmetic: it selects the screen reader's voice — an English synthesiser reading Sinhala is unintelligible, not merely accented — and lets the browser resolve the Sinhala or Tamil face out of the font stack instead of guessing per glyph run.

+The default is **English**, and it is not sniffed from `navigator.language`: office machines report `en-*` near-universally regardless of who is sitting at them, so detection would be a coin toss dressed as a preference. `config.localization.defaultLanguage` is not it either — that is the *supplier app's* default, a different audience.

+### What the scripts cost

+The font stack in `packages/brand` carries `Noto Sans Sinhala` and `Noto Sans Tamil` as fallbacks after the system faces, so no glyph resolves to tofu.
 Base CSS gives `[lang="si"]` and `[lang="ta"]` `overflow-wrap: anywhere` and a looser line height — Sinhala and Tamil run longer than English and must not clip (§20.2).

+Two things measured rather than assumed:

+- **Indic line boxes are taller at the same font size.** Left to a token's own line height, a Sinhala or Tamil row is a pixel or two taller than the Latin one, so a long list's total height becomes a function of which language is active.
+Anywhere that matters, the line height is pinned rather than inherited.
+- **12px is not enough.** Sinhala and Tamil carry meaning in diacritics and conjunct forms where Latin puts it in letter outlines, so the same pixel height buys materially less legibility.
+Chrome controls that would be 12px in English are 14px here.

 ---